 It is updated every couple of days and balances with my check register which is kept on an 8 1/2 x 11 inch paper.
 The spreadsheet shows the whole year at a glance so at the end of the year, on one sheet of paper, you have all your income and expenses, and you can see where your hard earned money has gone, as it is automatically in categories.

 The first and most important step to setting up a budget is to find out where your money is going now.
-It is pointless to sit down and write out a budget with imaginary numbers such as "Groceries - $200" when you are actually spending $400 at the moment.
-This is just setting your self up for failure.
+It is pointless to sit down and write out a budget with imaginary numbers such as 'Groceries - $200' when you are actually spending $400 at the moment.

 Start by listing everything that you spend money on each month and how much you spend.
 Add up the list to get your current total budget.
 Once you have that information you can start creating your ideal budget.